 You should not use Actoplus Met if you are allergic to metformin or pioglitazone, or if you have:

 If you need to have any type of x-ray or CT scan using a dye that is injected into your veins, you will need to temporarily stop taking Actoplus Met.
 Be sure your caregivers know ahead of time that you are using this medication.

-To make sure you can safely take Actoplus Met, tell your doctor if you have any of these other conditions:
+To make sure Actoplus Met is safe for you, tell your doctor if you have:

 a history of bladder cancer;